dougeby/IntuneDocs/InTuneDocs/DeployUse/control-microsoft-passport-settings-on-devices-with-microsoft-intune.md

 	- **Not allowed** (default).
 Users must not use these character types in their PIN.
 (This is also the behavior if the setting is not configured.)
 	> [!TIP]
     > Special characters include: **! " # $ % &amp; ' ( ) &#42; + , - . / : ; &lt; = &gt; ? @ [ \ ] ^ _ &#96; { &#124; } ~**.
 - **PIN expiration (days)**.
-It's a good practice to specify an expiration period for a PIN, after which end users must change it.
+It's a good practice to specify an expiration period for a PIN, after which users must change it.
 The default is 41 days.
 - **Remember PIN history**.
-Use this setting to restrict the re-use of previously used PINS.
+Use this setting to restrict the reuse of previously used PINs.
 By default, the last 5 PINs cannot be reused.

 ## Passport for Work: Other settings